Energy and Climate Change

 Climate change makes building a movement for economic and social justice more urgent than ever.

 Natural gas has been touted as a path to a less carbon-intensive energy, increased economic prosperity, and more jobs.
 In recent years, however, studies have found that hydraulic fracturing (fracking) contaminates air, water, land, and poses series threats to human health.
 In addition, fracking waste is more likely to be located in low-income communities of color.
-Fracking is not yet banned in North Carolina, Texas, or Maryland, but in our next report, Who Gets Fracked? we seek to expand public knowledge about the public health and environmental justice threats of fracking and build people-power resistance in all of these areas.
+Fracking is not yet banned in North Carolina, Texas, or Maryland, but in our next report we seek to expand public knowledge about the Atlantic Coast Pipeline along with the public health and environmental justice threats of fracking and build people-power resistance in all of these areas.